Renata-Fu/Super3Path/README.md

 Super3Path streamlines the process of using three databases for GSEA, and shows users pathways presented by multiple databases, so that users do not have to sort through everything themselves.

-## Installation
-* You can download Super3Path by clicking the green "Code" button on the webpage, and then selecting "Download ZIP".
-* To download using bash, simply type `git clone` into terminal and the url which can be found by clicking the "Code" button.

 ## Requirements
 * [R 4.0.3 or newer](https://www.r-project.org/)
-    * R packages will be automatically installed by the first module, download_packages.R
+    * R packages will be automatically installed by the first module (download_packages.R)
 * [Python 3.8 or newer](https://www.python.org/downloads/)
     * Pandas ([installation guide here](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html))

+## Installation
+* Users can download Super3Path by clicking the green "Code" button on the webpage, and then selecting "Download ZIP".
+* To download using bash, simply type `git clone` into terminal followed by the url, which can be found by clicking the "Code" button.

 ## Usage
-On Unix/Linux, or any platform supporting terminal (e.g. Mac terminal, [Windows terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab)), change directory to "Super3Path".
+The package must be run on the command line on Unix/Linux, or any platform supporting terminal (e.g. Mac terminal, [Windows terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab)).
+1. Download Super3Path (with the required versions of R and Python installed)
+2. Change directory to "Super3Path"
+3. Run the modules as instructed below

-### module 1: download_packages.R
+### module 1 (download_packages.R)
 This module downloads necessary R packages for the next module.
 If a package is already installed, it will be updated.
 #### command line
 `Rscript download_packages.R`

 -------------------------------

-### module 2: GSEA_3databases.R
+### module 2 (GSEA_3databases.R)
 This module does gene set enrichment analysis for a gene expression profile.
 It uses pathway databases KEGG, Reactome, and WikiPathways (.gmt files provided in the input_files folder of this package).